zilliztech/GPTCache/README.md

 ## 🚀 What is GPTCache?

 ChatGPT and various large language models (LLMs) boast incredible versatility, enabling the development of a wide range of applications.
-However, ChatGPT might exhibit slow response times, especially when dealing with a significant number of requests.
-Additionally, as your application grows in popularity and encounters higher traffic levels, the expenses related to ChatGPT API calls can become substantial.
+However, LLM service might exhibit slow response times, especially when dealing with a significant number of requests.
+Additionally, as your application grows in popularity and encounters higher traffic levels, the expenses related to LLM API calls can become substantial.

 To tackle this challenge, we have created GPTCache, a project dedicated to building a semantic cache for storing LLM responses.
 This library offers three primary benefits: